chanWright/about-me/README.md

 ## About
 I will be using this repo for my Web Apps class, it will be updated periodically with more info and resources having to due with web development.
+Currently my Git Pages site contains an about me, contact page, and an interactive client-side app to calculate the area of a triangle.

 ## Recommended Tools
 Required Tools: